Great cormorant: Variation

 The white filoplumes on the head in the breeding season vary with both the age of the bird, and the subspecies; older birds have more white filoplumes than younger birds, while nominate P. c. carbo tends to have fewer than P. c. sinensis, but there is much overlap.
 The extent of variation between individuals means it is not a very useful character for subspecies identification.

-A very rare variation of the great cormorant is caused by albinism.
-Albinos suffer from poor eyesight and/or hearing, thus it rarely manages to survive in the wild.

 Distribution

 This is a very common and widespread bird species.
 It feeds at sea in inshore waters, in estuaries, and on freshwater lakes and rivers.
 Northern birds migrate south to escape waters that freeze in winter, moving to any coast or freshwater that is unfrozen and well-supplied with fish; in warmer areas, birds disperse locally.
 They only rarely cross larger bodies of water such as the North Sea.

 The type subspecies, P. c. carbo, is found mainly in Atlantic waters and nearby inland areas, on northwestern European coasts, the Faroe Islands, Iceland and Greenland, and on the northeastern seaboard of North America.
 The widespread continental subspecies P. c. sinensis occurs on most of mainland Europe and east across the Palearctic to Siberia and southeastern Asia.
 The subspecies P. c. novaehollandiae is found in Australian and New Zealand waters.